 Why sustainable jewelry?

-Let’s be honest, I had no glue as well.
+Let’s be honest, I had no clue as well.

-Before my education as a goldsmith, I have never heard anything bad about jewels and their resources.
+Before my education as a goldsmith, I had never heard anything bad about jewels and their resources.
 Only in the middle of my education, I was confronted with the truth.

 Gemstone and Gold Mining (silver is usually a byproduct of gold mining) are causing: